|"On the "Stigma" of Mental Illness."

 "There is no such thing as the stigma of mental illness."

 It sounds ridiculous, doesn't it?
-I think if I'd read that thirteen years ago, I never
+I think if I'd read that at the start of my career, I

 But a phone conversation changed that for me.

 I wrote an article some time ago that ended up getting published in the Psychiatric

 Rehabilitation Journal in the year 2000.
 It was a new experience for me, and I learned